Construction grammar: Radical construction grammar

 William A. Croft's radical construction grammar is designed for typological purposes and takes into account cross-linguistic factors.
 It deals mainly with the internal structure of constructions.
 Radical construction grammar is totally non-reductionist, and Croft argues that constructions are not derived from their parts, but that the parts are derived from the constructions they appear in.
-Thus, in radical construction grammar, constructions are likened to Gestalts.
+Thus, in radical construction grammar, constructions are linked to Gestalts.
 Radical construction grammar rejects the idea that syntactic categories, roles, and relations are universal and argues that they are not only language-specific, but also construction specific.
 Thus, there are no universals that make reference to formal categories, since formal categories are language- and construction-specific.
 The only universals are to be found in the patterns concerning the mapping of meaning onto form.
 Radical construction grammar rejects the notion of syntactic relations altogether and replaces them with semantic relations.
 Like Goldbergian/Lakovian construction grammar and cognitive grammar, radical construction grammar is closely related to cognitive linguistics, and like cognitive grammar, radical construction grammar appears to be based on the idea that form is semantically motivated.